jrobinsonvm/fips-istio-on-k8s-tutorial/Readme.md

 <br/>

-## Section 1 - Deploy a sample microservices application (without leveraging istio's ingress capabilities)
+## Section 1 - Deploy a sample microservices application
+-  Deployment will not leverage istio's ingress capabilities.
+-  Section 2 will build on this deployment for ingress.

 ### Step 1.
 Git clone the following repo to your desired workstation.